 Next, think about an action you want users to perform on your site that will lead to accomplishing your business goals incrementally.
 We consider this a primary conversion; an example would be “make a donation.”
 You’ll likely have several primary conversions that are key to your organization.

 Now, get more granular and identify a secondary conversion.
 This will help your users eventually complete a primary conversion.
 Think submitting a form or signing up for your newsletter or webinar.
-But don’t pick something at random—dig into your data and look for patterns.
+But don’t pick something randomly—dig into your data and look for patterns.
 For instance, are people who visit your “About Us” page more or less likely to donate?
 Is there a correlation between the time spent on a page and email signups?

 2. Implement Your Data Collection Strategy